 The District Policies indicate and are reflective of the policies set forth by the Arkansas School Board Association in regard to parent/community involvement program guidelines and stated expectations for both the parents and the school.
+These policies are disseminated through the use of the district website and district handbook.
 (Marilyn Pangle, District School Improvement Chair, 870-449-4066)